Pearls from artists* # 290

 Comments are welcome!

 Posted on March 7, 2018, in Art in general, Inspiration, Pearls from Artists, Quotes and tagged "Dichotomy", "Josef Albers in Mexico", "Truthfulness in Art", anti-historical, art, artist, consciously, creation, creative work, functionalism, imitation, Josef Albers, knowledge, Lauren Hinkson, life, mentality, nature, rational, repetition, revelation, sosft pastel on sandpaper, spirit, technique, tradition, unconsciously.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 290.